m-nayab/JS_DocumentationPage/README.md

 Welcome to JS DocumentationPage

-This repository contains the documentation for JS(JavaScript).
+This repository contains the documentation for JS(JavaScript).This project is  created as part of the FreeCodeCamp Responsive Web Design Certification.

 Installation